KonduitAI/dl4j-dev-tools/java-testing/ignores/README.md

 Log file written to summarize-ignores-arbiter.log
 ```
  ignored_classes.csv, contains the list of test classes with a @Ignore for the whole class with other pertinent information.
- ignored_methods.csv, contains the list of test classes with a @Ignore for the whole class with other pertinent information.
+ ignored_methods.csv, contains the list of test method with a @Ignore for the whole class with other pertinent information.

 Refer sample first three lines below.
 Note the csv includes the string inside @Ignore("XX") if present